jentery/engl429C/index.md

 Here are some questions to help you get started:
 * How would you describe the style or voice of the novel you're about to mimic?
 Where possible, pick precise adjectives to describe it.
-* If the text had a personality, then what would it be, or how would you describe it?
+* If the novel had (has?) a personality, then what would it be, or how would you describe it?
 * Which passages do you find most compelling?
 Why?
 * How long are the sentences?
 The paragraphs?
 * When is the novel specific or detailed?
 When is it vague?
 Why?